curiousTauseef/kinectcapture/README.md

 BRIGHTNESS <value> - changes the ir brightness to <value> level which must be in 0-50 range.

+SWITCH <value> - change current device to kinect number <value> for multiple kinects. (-1 for next kinect)

+LOOP <value> - beginning of a loop for <value> times.

+END - end of a loop.

 ------------------------------
 Capturing data through program
 ------------------------------
-To capture all the depth, rgb and ir images, all the required modes need to be captured. e.g. in 640X480 resolution, one must capture both mode 1/2 (for depth and rgb) and mode 3 (for depth and ir) as in the demo program below.
+For example to capture all the depth, rgb and ir images, all the required modes need to be captured. e.g. in 640X480 resolution, one must capture both mode 1/2 (for depth and rgb) and mode 3 (for depth and ir) as in the demo program below.

 % this a demo program to capture all data